Emergency Fund: Why You Need One and How to Build It

 How Much Do I Need In It?

 The amount one must stash away as an emergency fund depends on several factors, including income, existing debt, number of dependents, etc. However, the general rule of thumb is to keep aside around 3-6 months’ worth of essential expenses.
-People having unstable jobs are advised to set aside 6-12 months’ salary as an emergency fund.
+People with unstable jobs should save 6-12 months’ salary as an emergency fund.

 Hence, the first thing one needs to do is to determine what constitutes their expenditure.
-The expenditure usually consists of “essential expenditure” and what part of income is used to meet those expenses.
-The “essential expenses” include the funds that are required for day-to-day functioning.
-Essential expenses can be further subdivided into fixed expenses and variable expenses.
+Therefore, the initial step is to identify one’s expenditures.
+These typically comprise essential expenses, which denote the portion of income allocated for day-to-day necessities.
+Essential expenses can further be categorized into fixed and variable expenses.

 • Fixed expenses include maintenance/rent, insurance premiums, mortgage payments, other loans(education/car), salary for staff (driver/house help), school fees, etc.